The Founding of New York - Historic UK

 Previously known as New Amsterdam, the settlement came under British rule in 1664.

-The city was renamed New York in June 1665, in honour of the Duke of York, brother of King Charles II.
+In June 1665, the city was formally renamed New York, in honour of the Duke of York, brother of King Charles II.

-The story behind this change can be traced back to a tiny island called Run, in modern-day Malaysia.
+The origins of this transition can be traced back to a tiny island called Run, in modern-day Malaysia.

 The city found itself acquiring a new name and new rulers, the British.